Training structure

 Faculty of Science

-Within biotechnologies, the production of recombinant proteins in various prokaryotic and eukaryotic expression systems represents a mature and attractive technological field with high employability.
-It is also a very important area of research in which many challenges remain to be met.
-The bioproduction of biomedicines (recombinant proteins and monoclonal antibodies) represents a major challenge for human therapeutics, but also for the many fields of biotechnology (environmental, industrial, agronomic, marine, etc.).
-Before designing any biological drug involving a biomanufacturing stage, it is essential to be familiar with the different eukaryotic and prokaryotic expression systems used in biotechnology, and to have a complete overview of the biomanufacturing panorama and challenges in France, Europe and the rest of the world.
+Within biotechnology, the production of recombinant proteins in various prokaryotic and eukaryotic expression systems represents a mature and attractive technological field with high employability.
+It is also a very important area of research in which many challenges remain to be addressed.
+The bioproduction of biomedicines (recombinant proteins as well as monoclonal antibodies) represents a major challenge in human therapeutics, but also in many areas of biotechnology (environmental, industrial, agronomic, marine, etc.).
+Before designing any biological drug involving a bioproduction stage, it is essential to understand the different eukaryotic and prokaryotic expression systems used in biotechnology and to have a comprehensive overview of the landscape and challenges of bioproduction in France, Europe, and around the world.

-This course includes interactive lectures.
-It is taught by various academic and industrial contributors involved in the field.
+This course unit includes interactive lectures.
+It is taught by various academic and industry experts involved in the field.

 ECTS